Read my DIY Travel Guide to these two beautiful provinces below! Thanks to BOP and DIY groups for inspiring me to try this adventure.

 Canyoneering is an activity for the brave heart.
-You will travel the canyon by walking, jumping, climbing and swimming different creeks and streams until you reach Kawasan Falls.
+You will travel the canyon by walking, jumping, climbing and swimming different creeks and streams until you reach the famous Kawasan Falls.

 We continued our activity in South Cebu with Whale Shark Watching in Oslob.
-After which, we went a half-day stay at Sumilon Island since I have to go to Dumaguete in the afternoon.
+After which, we went a 1-hour stay at Sumilon Island since I needed to go to Dumaguete in the afternoon.
 From Cebu to Dumaguete, I rode a ferry from Liloan Port in Oslob.
-I checked-in at Harold’s Mansion and did the Dumaguete City Tour afterwards (Dumaguete Cathedral, Belfry Tower, Rizal Boulevard, Silliman University, and Sans Rival Cakes and Pastries Shop.
+I checked-in at Harold’s Mansion and did the Dumaguete City Tour in the afternoon (Dumaguete Cathedral, Belfry Tower, Rizal Boulevard, Silliman University, and Sans Rival Cakes and Pastries Shop.